bisgardo/go-natural/README.md

 ## Limitations

-Strings are currently indexed as single bytes.
-This means that multibyte characters will not compare correctly.
-This can be (and might get) fixed by using `utf8.DecodeRuneInString`.

-Negative and fractional numbers are not supported.
-It also isn't clear that one would want that.
+Negative and fractional numbers are not supported since it isn't clear in which cases (and with what semantics) one would want that.